MolSSI/QCFractal/docs/qcfractal/source/managers_faq.rst

 have different resource requirements or spin up managers that can access different resources.
 Check with your cluster administrators though to find out their policy on multiple processes running on the clusters head node.

+You can reuse the same config file, just invoke the CLI again.

 Can I connect to a Fractal Server besides MolSSI's?
 +++++++++++++++++++++++++++++++++++++++++++++++++++